jbowens/www/blog/markdown/using-oracle-from-golang-on-mac-os-x.md

 ```

 If when running your program you get an `signal: killed` error like I did, you might be hitting [golang/go#19734](https://github.com/golang/go/issues/19734).
 Thankfully, there's a workaround using `go build -ldflags -s`.

+Enjoy your new life as an Oracle developer. ;)